apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Aging dams and missed warnings: A lethal mix of factors caused Africa’s deadliest flood disaster**
+**‘One Piece’ Renewed for Season 2 at Netflix**

-You can read more about it [here](https://www.cnn.com/2023/09/14/middleeast/lethal-factors-leading-to-libya-floods-intl/index.html).
+You can read more about it [here](https://variety.com/2023/tv/news/one-piece-renewed-season-2-netflix-1235724027/).

 ## Requirements
 - Python 3.8